Mount Greylock

 The following access information updates the entry in the book which is Loon Creek Summit Road [(F)(3.2) on Page 141].
 You can access the ridge between Estes Mountain and Mount Greylock via a road that, as far as I know, does not have a Forest Service number designation.
 I will designate it as the Estes Mining Road.
 This road leaves Loon Creek Summit Road 5.1 miles north of the beginning of that road.

 The Forest Service map and the USGS quad show this road as a jeep trail but it is a well-maintained (albeit steep) road that leads up and over the ridge to the east.
 Turn right onto this road and drive 2.4 miles to the ridge top where you will find parking and a spot to make a pleasant, dry car camp.
 From the end of the road to the summit of Greylock, it is roughly 2.2 miles depending upon the line you chose.
-There are 3 unnamed peaks (Peak 9366, Peak 9381 and Peak 9403) that you can easily add to your itinerary.
+There are three unnamed peaks (Peak 9366, Peak 9381 and Peak 9403) that you can easily add to your itinerary.
 I have added website entries for each of these peaks.

 The ruins of the Greylock Fire Lookout.